 - If it is only being applied to a single system (Impala for instance), then it should be added to an XML file specifically for Impala.

-It is recommended that the group mapping service is applied only to target systems requiring Immuta project
+The group mapping service should be applied only to target systems requiring Immuta project

 groups to be determined for context-aware permissions.
 This can typically be limited to Hive and/or Impala.